jedisct1/rust-jwt-simple/README.md

 Keys can be exported as bytes for later reuse, and imported from bytes or, for RSA, from individual parameters, DER-encoded data or PEM-encoded data.

-RSA key pair creation, using OpenSSL and PEM importation:
+RSA key pair creation, using OpenSSL and PEM importation of the secret key:

 ```sh
 openssl genrsa -out private.pem 2048